-Have you ever wondered what it is like to become an optometrist in Australia?
+Have you ever wondered what becoming an optometrist in Australia is like?
 Whether you want to own an optometry practice or see yourself working as a researcher, Australia offers plenty of opportunities to explore the field.

 Although optometry may seem daunting, it is a good career choice as it is about making a difference in people's lives and helping them see correctly and clearly.

 Optometrists protect and care for eye health and vision.
 Their patients can primarily benefit from their ability to detect, prevent, and treat eye conditions that may lead to loss of vision and even blindness.

 1. Who Is An Optometrist?

 An optometrist is a go-to person for all eye concerns, and they play a crucial role in determining eye problems and deciding the appropriate treatment.
 They usually work in hospitals, private, or retail settings.

 They also form close relationships with different health providers, such as ophthalmologists.
 Optometrists work closely with them to provide their patients with the best available clinical treatment.

 If they have complicated severe eye health cases, they refer such cases to an ophthalmologist.
 He will then take further steps to treat the issue.
 Not only that, but they also consult with an ophthalmologist before diagnosing severe eye diseases like glaucoma.